Go to MetaPulse

 4. The hashtag is displayed for each View

-Share Views to another Post
+Share Views to another Position

 1. Click the View